 Types of Federal Student Loans

-Stafford loans are available to all undergraduate and graduate students.
+Unsubsidized Stafford loans are available to all undergraduate and graduate students.
 Interest rates on loans taken out after July 2006 are fixed at 6.8 percent.
 Loans originated earlier carry variable interest rates.
 Dependent undergraduate students can borrow up to the cost of attendance, but no more than $5,500 in their first year, $6,500 in the second year, and $7,500 each year thereafter, and cannot borrow more than $31,000 in total.
 Independent borrowers are eligible to borrow $9,500 in the first year, $10,500 in the second, and $12,500 in the third, with the aggregate limit set at $57,500.
 In order to qualify as an independent borrower, the individual must meet one of the following criteria: over the age of 24, served or serves in the military, is married, has legal dependents, was an orphan until the age of 18, or unusual circumstances.
 Graduate students may borrow no more than $20,500 each year and $138,500 in total.
 Borrowers do not need to make payments (principal or interest) on the loans while in school.
-Loans generally must be paid back over 10 years once a borrower leaves school, but extended repayment plans are available.
+Loans can be repaid through a variety of plans discussed more below.

 Stafford Loan - Subsidized

 Parents of undergraduate students who attend college are eligible for federal PLUS loans and may borrow an amount up to the cost of the student’s attendance – which includes tuition, housing, and other expenses.
 PLUS loans are not subject to a specific dollar limit like Stafford loans.
-PLUS loans carry a fixed 7.9 percent interest rate.
 Unlike Stafford loans, parents must satisfy a limited credit check.
 Loans generally must be paid back over 10 years.
+PLUS loans, which used to carry a fixed 7.9 percent interest rate, now carry a rate equal to the rate on the 10-year Treasury note plus a markup of 4.6 percent.
+Rates are capped at 10.5 percent.

 Grad PLUS Loan

 All federal student loans can be consolidated into one loan after a borrower leaves school.
 The interest rate on the loan is fixed, and is set at the weighted average of the interest rates on the underlying loans.
-Consolidation loans also offer extended repayment terms depending on the total value of the loan.
+Consolidation loans also offer extended repayment terms depending on the total value of the loan (see below).

 The Perkins Loan program is separate and distinct from Stafford loans.
 Loans are made to students from lower income families by a participating college or university.
 Schools have some discretion in determining which students receive a Perkins loan and the size of the loan offered.